 Through the Lacuna Festivals we hope to;

-- Promote quality, contemporary (and sometimes challenging) art to communities isolated from mainland Europe which, therefore have limited access to international, contemporary arts.
+Promote quality, contemporary (and sometimes challenging) art to communities isolated by significant distance from mainland Europe.

 Offer something local/translocal for both resident and visiting artists through stimulating local creatives and the local culture.